 Ganas

 I grew up in the Philippines.
 Back then, on the first day of school, students crowded around blackboards in the front of the school, and each student searched for her name to find out her assigned classroom.
 Every year, I searched for my name, but year after year, my name would not be listed.
 Then, I went to the principal’s office to find out why.
 It was always the same reason – we didn’t pay the tuition.
 Instead, my parents gave the school a “promissory note”, a promise to pay, at a later date, when we had the money.
+The principal reluctantly assigned me to a classroom.
+Then, I awkwardly walked in the classroom late, ashamed and sad.

 I hated school.
 I never studied.
 My grades were barely passing.